Hazlank/lerna-test/README.md

 :rocket:
 # lerna
-This project is for plya lerna && and use lerna-changelog to generate changelog
+This project is for plya lerna && and use lerna-changelog generate changelog